Skip to main content

 2023

 Smithsonian Institute operates at corporate scale — $1.9B in reported 2023 revenue.
 At over a billion in annual revenue, nonprofits typically run consolidated operations across multiple states or business lines, and the IRS Form 990 reflects a much larger operational footprint than a typical 501(c)(3).
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Smithsonian Institute carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Five-year revenue has grown modestly.
 Smithsonian Institute is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Smithsonian Institute reports $10.5M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $1.9B in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Smithsonian Institute sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $1.9B